 Employers can arrange tax-exempt recreational activities for employees virtually.
 In situations like the coronavirus epidemic, it may not be possible for employees to meet physically.
 Recreational activities can be exempt from tax if they are arranged by the employer and the benefit received by the employees is reasonable and ordinary.
 This means that virtual Christmas parties and other informal staff events can be considered tax-exempt recreational activities even if the employees do not physically attend the event.

 Employers can also offer meals to employees in virtual recreation events.
-The meals can be exempt from tax if they are arranged by the employer.
+The meals can be exempt from tax if they are arranged and paid for by the employer.
 For example, the employer can order the food to be delivered to the employee’s home or the employee can go pick up the employer’s order.
 Another possibility is to send coupons or virtual coupons with code numbers to employees.
 Then the employee can go to a collection point to take out a meal consisting of employer-selected courses.
 The meals described above are tax-free if the coupons can only be exercised on a certain day (during the virtual recreation event, etc.) in one single collection point.

 However, if instead of the arrangement described above, the employer provides meals to employees at a virtual event by offering them gift vouchers for a grocery store, restaurant or food delivery service, these cannot be considered tax-exempt meals arranged by the employer.
 Benefit in the form of a gift voucher is treated as pay for the employee.
 Similarly, it cannot be considered a tax-exempt meal arranged by the employer if the employee pays for their meal, saves the receipt, and presents it to the employer for reimbursement.

 You can deduct travel expenses for your commute according to the lowest available ticket price or cost of vehicle use, regardless of what method of travel you have actually used.
 You cannot deduct the expenses of using your own car unless there is no public transportation available at all.
 Employer recommendation or belonging to a risk group is not sufficient grounds for calculating the deduction based on your own car use.